ironhack-labs/lab-javascript-chronometer/README.md

 ## Tests, tests, tests!

 As you know by now, most of our labs are supported by tests.
 In the `tests/chronometer.spec.js` file, you can find the tests you need to pass to finish this exercise successfully.

-You know the process, go ahead and open the `SpecRunner.html` file to see all the tests, and start writing your code on the `javascript/chronometer.js` file.
+Please, open your terminal, change directories into the root of the lab, and run npm install to install the test runner.
+Now, you can run the npm run test:watch command to run automated tests in watch mode.
+Open the resulting lab-solution.html file with the "Live Server" VSCode extension to always see the most up to date test results.

+To start, you should be working on the `javascript/chronometer.js` file.

 ## Instructions